 - Report Testing – Once the data warehouse is built, the system allows users to generate various reports.
 This testing verifies layout, data accuracy and user access restrictions of the reports.

-In today’s market, every business runs around the data.
+In today’s market, every business runs around data.
 To organize the data effectively and accurately, data warehouse and business intelligence processes are extremely helpful.
 The ETL process is an important part of data warehousing projects.

 ETL testing is a significant process when data is transferred from one or multiple databases to another database, especially when bulk data is used.
-ETL testing assures the accuracy of data loaded in the destination database.
+It assures the accuracy of data loaded in the destination database.
 Due to its importance, ETL testing has a bright scope and ETL testers are in big demand.

 We hope that this tutorial was helpful in giving you a detailed understanding of the ETL testing process.
 Do check our ETL testing interview questions post for some of the most commonly asked ETL interview questions.